Kadaru language: Dialects

 Ethnologue reports that there are six dialects spoken by six clan groups living on six separate hills: Kadaru (Kodur), Kururu (Tagle), Kafir (Ka’e), Kurtala (Ngokra), Dabatna (Kaaral) and Kuldaji (Kendal).
 The Western form used by the Berko people at Habila (southwest of Jebel Sitta, neighbouring the Ghulfan) may be another dialect or a separate language.
 Since Kadaru per se is understudied, many articles on Ajang Language use examples from various dialects, based on the fact that these are closely related dialects.

 Phonology

 Consonants

 There are 22 consonants in Kadaru, with voiced and voiceless plosives in five places of articulation.
-“There is only one fricative /ʃ/ which we assign to the palatal column.
-There are three alveolar liquids – a lateral, a trill, and a flap – and there are two central approximants.”.
+"There is only one fricative /ʃ/ which we assign to the palatal column.
+There are three alveolar liquids – a lateral, a trill, and a flap – and there are two central approximants.".

-Consonants' distribution
+Distribution

 When it comes to the distribution, only 10 consonants were found in all the positions (initial, intervocalic and final).
 As seen in the table labial dental and velar consonants appear on the initial position only voiceless.
 The situation changes, however, in the final position where only labial and velar consonants appear, both voiceless.
 Contrary to Sudanese Arabic, Kadaru-Kurtala labial plosives are voiceless in the final position of the word.